kstv364/RAGzilla/README.md

 ## 📧 Contact

-For any inquiries or support, please contact Kausstav Chanda at [kaustav.chanda.work@gmail.com]. <!-- Placeholder for your email -->
+For any inquiries or support, please contact Kaustav Chanda at [kaustav.chanda.work@gmail.com]. <!-- Placeholder for your email -->